adrian-1219/DelayChorus/README.md

 Stores assets used such as the font, background, and custom knob.

 ### Components
 Other components.
-Currently includes only the VuMeter class, used to display the signal level of the input and output gain.
+Currently includes only the KAPVuMeter class, used to display the signal level of the input and output gain.